ferreira-tb/tauri-store/docs/src/index.md

 ## Any questions?

-Feel free to open a discussion on the [GitHub repository](https://github.com/ferreira-tb/tauri-store/discussions) or ask in our [Discord server](https://discord.gg/ARd7McmVNv).
+Feel free to start a discussion on the [GitHub repository](https://github.com/ferreira-tb/tauri-store/discussions) or ask in our [Discord server](https://discord.gg/ARd7McmVNv).